tier6tank/doubles/dupfinder/readme.txt

 From the commandline, simply type dbl <path1> <path2> <...> to search the dirtectories and subdirectories for duplicates.
 The output can be redirected to a file.
+Please avoid such things like "dbl /path1 /path1" or "dbl /path1/path2 /path1".
+If you specify directly or indirectly directories twice or more on the commandline, the files in these directories are compared with themselves.
+Up to now, I did'nt fix this problem, but it will probably later be fixed.

 TODO:
 -----
 - Create a nice (os- and make-utitlity-independent?! if possible) makefile
-- Adding license text as header
+- Adding license text as header in source files
 + converting all integers to longlong (__i64) integers, where overflow could occur (e.g. the number of double files) done.
 + unicode support for windows... done!
 - (delete OpenFile, ReadFile, CloseFile and replace them by fopen, fread, fclose)